Timo Glock: Jordan (2004)

 Glock was signed as Jordan Grand Prix's test driver for the 2004 Formula One season and made his Formula One debut at the Canadian Grand Prix replacing Giorgio Pantano, who had a contract dispute with Jordan.
-He finished 11th, but inherited 7th following the disqualification of the Williams and Toyota cars and thus scored two points on his debut.
+He finished 11th, but inherited seventh following the disqualification of the Williams and Toyota cars and thus scored two points on his debut.

-He finished the season with Jordan, taking over from Pantano for the last three races.
+Glock finished the season with Jordan, taking over from Pantano for the last three races.
 Glock's sponsorship with Deutsche Post helped bring back the colours of DHL to Jordan.

 Champ Car

 2005

 In 2005, Glock shifted his career to the United States, racing in the Champ Car World Series with Paul Gentilozzi's Rocketsports team.
-His best finish was second place at the Circuit Gilles Villeneuve at the Molson Indy Montreal in Canada, where he was defeated by Oriol Servia.
+His best finish was second place at the Circuit Gilles Villeneuve at the Molson Indy Montreal in Canada, where he was defeated by Oriol Servià.
 In the closing laps of the race Glock twice retained the lead over Servia by missing the track's final chicane.
 As the rules require drivers who gain or retain a position by driving off the racing surface to give way, Glock was asked to move over by Champ Car officials, and let Servia take the lead.
 Glock obliged midway through the final lap, giving him enough time to try to take the lead back, but to no avail.
-Glock finished 8th in the final season points standings and won the Champ Car World Series' Rookie of the Year award.
+Glock finished eighth in the final season points standings and won the Champ Car World Series' Rookie of the Year award.